DeveloppeurPascal/DCB2023-Socket-Messaging-library-and-generator/README.md

 The [discussion area](https://github.com/DeveloppeurPascal/DCB2023-Socket-Messaging-library-and-generator/discussions) is open on the repository if you have any questions or comments about this presentation.
 You can also contribute to other discussion forums.

-If you drop by [Developpez.com](https://www.developpez.net/forums/f15/environnements-developpement/delphi/) or [Delphi Praxis](https://en.delphipraxis.net), you'll have a chance of getting an answer from me, since I also hang out there from time to time.
+If you drop by [Delphi Praxis](https://en.delphipraxis.net), you'll have a chance of getting an answer from me, since I also hang out there from time to time.

 ## Support the project and its author